Chris Choi (최민영)

 Research Interests

-My research explores how we can utilize the theory of gravitational waves to explore and constrain theoretical cosmology models, like alternatives to general relativity such as massive gravity.
-I also utilize multi-messenger astronomical data, particularly that of pulsar timing arrays, to gain information about the gravitational wave background, and potentially explain it with new theories of cosmology and gravity.
+My research explores how we can utilize the theory of gravitational waves to explore and constrain theoretical cosmology models, particularly massive gravity.
+I also utilize pulsar timing array data to gain information about the gravitational wave background, and potentially explain it with new theories of cosmology and gravity.
 In the recent past, my group used a time-dependent model of massive gravity, specifically one known as the minimal theory of massive gravity, to explain the stochastic gravitational wave background detected by NANOGrav in their 15-year dataset.
-There is a decent possibility that the source of the gravitational wave background is in some part due to some exotic cosmological origin, because the astrophysical explanation (supermassive black holes and neutron stars colliding) falls short of completely explaining the background.
-I am also interested in the ways gravitational waves can be altered by free-streaming neutrinos, something I investigated with my group years ago.
+There is a possibility that its source is of cosmological origin, because the astrophysical explanation falls short of being able to explain the background.
+I am also interested in the ways gravitational waves can be altered by free-streaming neutrinos, something I previously investigated.
 We explored the possibility of establishing a particular damping amplitude and comparing the results with previous work.
-Currently, I am working on constraining the Hubble parameter with the time-dependent minimal theory of massive gravity, and potentially addressing the sigma-8 tension in cosmology with such a theory.
-My hopes are that the study of gravitational waves and these alternative theories can help bring us closer to figuring out the long-elusive Theory of Everything and understanding the nature of the graviton.
+Currently, I am working on analyzing the additional polarization from massive gravity and how it modifies the overlap reduction function.

 news